VadimuZz/GOlang-Tool-fix-subtitle/README.md

 # GOlang-Tool-fix-subtitle
 It's a usfull tool can help you make fix delay/hurry subtitle.
-Program can shift time to forward or back, for all expressions.
+Program can shift time to forward or backward, for all expressions.

 How it run: